 Peer Review Process/ Policy

 Jurnal Keperawatan Tropis Papua (JKTP) applies a rigorous, transparent peer review process to all submitted manuscripts.
 Peer review is the cornerstone of quality scholarly publishing and serves to ensure the scientific validity, originality, ethical integrity, and relevance of published work.
-JKTP is a member of the Committee on Publication Ethics (COPE) and follows COPE guidelines in all aspects of the review process.
+JKTP follows the guidelines of the Committee on Publication Ethics (COPE) in all aspects of the review process.
 All manuscripts submitted to JKTP are reviewed using the procedure described below.

 1. INITIAL EDITORIAL SCREENING